Results Day and Clearing Advice for Parents and Guardians

 7. Be ready for an open day

 A number of universities will hold Clearing open days after Results Day.
-These are useful for your child to be sure that they are picking the right university (chances are they have not visited their Clearing options before).
+These are useful for prospective students to be sure they are picking the right university (chances are they have not visited their Clearing options before).
 With that in mind, make sure you are in the country for Results Day and the days after, have the car filled up with petrol, or are prepared to pay for train fares!

 Q. How long does my child have to find a course through Clearing?